 - if a robot was used, a detailed description of the platform, its level of autonomy, capabilities, etc. (c.f., Beer et al. 2014, Figure 5)

-This theme targets research that provides data on and analysis of human-robot interaction, in laboratory or in-the-wild settings.
-Work can be quantitative, qualitative, or both.
-It may be formative or summative in nature, and can be hypothesis-driven or exploratory.
+This theme is for research contributions that provide new knowledge of human-robot interactions derived from data and analysis of humans and robots in laboratory or in-the-wild settings.
+Work can include data and analysis that is quantitative, qualitative, or both.
+It may be formative or summative in nature, can be hypothesis-driven or exploratory, and take a positivist or interpretivist approach.
 Studies can employ robots across the autonomy spectrum.
-Video-based user study paradigms are acceptable with appropriate/sufficient motivation, though authors are encouraged to use in-person robots wherever possible.
-Successful submissions should reflect rigorous methodologies (quantitative or qualitative) and mature analyses that yield novel insights into human-robot interaction, and should discuss the limitations and generalizability of the methods used.
+Video-based and/or virtual user study paradigms are acceptable with appropriate/sufficient motivation and clarifications regarding any limitations that such a methodology introduces, though authors are encouraged to use in-person robots wherever possible.
+Successful submissions should reflect rigorous empirical methodologies and analyses that yield novel insights into human-robot interaction and should discuss the limitations and generalizability of the methods used.

-Quantitative Studies papers should include clear consideration of their methods’ internal, external, and ecological validity.
-For example, measures used should be validated either in prior work or within the given paper.
-For development of new measures, authors should instead consider submitting to the Theory and Methods theme (See details below).
+User Studies papers should include clear consideration of their methods’ reliability as well as internal, external, and ecological validity.
+For example, the measures used should be validated either in prior work or within the given paper.
+If the focus of the paper is the development of new measures themselves, rather than using measures to derive new insights into human-robot interactions, authors should instead consider submitting to the Theory and Methods theme.

 - Wojciechowska, et al. (2019).
 Collocated Human-Drone Interaction: Methodology and Approach Strategy.
 HRI 2019.

 - Fraune, et al. (2019).
 Is Human-Robot Interaction More Competitive Between Groups Than Between Individuals?
 HRI 2019.